United States Army uniforms in World War II: Headgear

 The peaked cap was discontinued for official issue to most enlisted soldiers after the end of 1941, but remained a popular item for private purchase.
 Thereafter, only the garrison cap in either olive drab for winter or khaki for summer wear with piping in the color of the soldier's branch of service was the designated enlisted service headgear.
 The soldier's distinctive unit insignia (DUI) was worn on the left front of the curtain if the unit issued one.
-However, after 1943 the manufacture of new DUIs under government contract were suspended for the duration of the war.
+However, after 1943 the manufacture of new DUIs under government contract was suspended for the duration of the war.

 Footwear

 Issue footwear consisted of russet brown low-quarter leather cap toe boots.
 For more on Army footwear see combat uniforms below.

 Officer's service uniforms

 Winter uniforms

 The male officer's winter service uniform in 1941 consisted of a four-button, four-pocket coat of finer wool fabric in olive drab shade no. 51 (OD 51), a very dark olive green with brownish hue.
 The coat was worn with a russet brown leather Sam Browne belt until 1942 when the leather belt was replaced by a cloth belt of matching fabric.
-Officers could wear trousers matching the color and fabric of the coat, or optionally they were allowed trousers of a contrasting pinkish pale taupe, officially called "drab shade no. 54", of the same material as the coat.
+Officers could wear trousers matching the color and fabric of the coat, or optionally they were allowed trousers of a contrasting pinkish taupe, officially called drab shade no. 54, of the same material as the coat.
 The combination was commonly called "pinks and greens".
 Officers were also authorized to use the more durable OD 33 enlisted uniforms, except for the enlisted men's four pocket service coat, as long as they were not mixed with OD 51 or taupe clothing.

 Officers' shirts, unlike the enlisted shirts, included buttoned shoulder straps.
 Officers had additional shirt color and fabric options.
-In 1941 officers shirts included cotton or tropical worsted wool khaki shirts that could be worn with either the summer or winter service uniforms and wool shirts in OD 33 or OD 51 with the winter uniform.
-Additionally, in 1944 shade No. 54 taupe shirts matching the trousers were authorized.
+In 1941 these shirts included cotton or tropical worsted wool khaki shirts that could be worn with either the summer or winter service uniforms and wool shirts in OD 33 or OD 51 with the winter uniform.
+Additionally, in 1944, taupe shirts matching the trousers were authorized.
 Officers wore black and khaki neckties with winter and summer uniforms respectively, like enlisted soldiers, until after February 1942 when the universal neckties were changed to khaki for all ranks.
 As with enlisted men, officers could not wear khaki shirts as an outer garment with the wool trousers.
-The shirt had to be either the same shade OD as the trousers or OD 51 with the taupe trousers.
+The shirt had to be either the same shade OD 51 as the trousers or the OD 51 shirt with the taupe trousers.